jaredglaser/MarcovianTweetGenerator/README.md

 # MarcovianTweetGenerator

-The marcov chain algorithm used is essentially what is described in https://drmysterian.com/how-to-code-a-python-markov-chain-text-generator/, but using 2d arrays to store the parsed data.
+The marcov chain algorithm used is essentially what is described in https://drmysterian.com/how-to-code-a-python-markov-chain-text-generator/, but using a map with a word as the key and a vector holding the possible next words with their probabilities.
+The program picks a random word to start with and then chooses a random number and compares it against the probabilites of each of the possible next words.
+Whichever next word is chosen by the random number is then located in the map... this will loop until the full tweet is formed.

 # Dependencies
 Boost >= 1.61.0